steptzn17/Soil-Contour-Mapping/README.md

 # Soil Contour Mapping

-This was one of my projects I have done during my internship.
-I decided to continue as I gained interest in it.
+Started during my internship.
+I decided to continue diving into this area as I gained interest in it.

 ## Soil Contouring Using Python